- Code NEUR3101

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

-WorkloadThree lectures per week, a number of two-hour laboratory sessions including laboratory visits, tutorials, plus a critique of a scientific paper.
+WorkloadUp to 3 lectures per week, a number of 2-hour laboratory sessions and a commentary on a scientific paper.

 Requisite and Incompatibility